mariuszmspace/my-links/README.md

 * [pam-u2f](https://developers.yubico.com/pam-u2f/) - PAM module for auth via U2F compatible devices, by YubiKey -- `C`
 * [yubico-pam](https://developers.yubico.com/yubico-pam/) - PAM module for use with YubiKey devices -- `C`
 * [yubikey-full-disk-encryption](https://github.com/agherzan/yubikey-full-disk-encryption) - Encrypt storage on a LUKS partition using a Yubikey -- `Shell`
+* [YubiKey GPG & SSH Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey as a SmartCard for GPG and SSH -- `tutorial`

 ---